 - 1. The drug you have been taking:

 - is no longer on the plan's Drug List, or

 - was never on the plan's Drug List, or

 - is now limited in some way.

 - 2. You must be in one of these situations:

 - You were in the plan last year.

 - We will cover a temporary supply of your drug during the first 90 days of the calendar year.

-- This temporary supply will be for up to a 30-day supply at a retail pharmacy and a 31-day supply at a long-term care pharmacy.

-- If your prescription is written for fewer days, we will allow multiple refills to provide up to a maximum of a 30-day supply at a retail pharmacy and a 31-day supply of medication at a long-term care pharmacy.
-You must fill the prescription at a network pharmacy.

-- o Long-term care pharmacies may provide your prescription drug in small amounts at a time to prevent waste.

-- You are new to the plan. - We will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - This temporary supply will be for up to a 30-day supply at a retail pharmacy and a 31-day supply of medication at a long-term care pharmacy. - o If your prescription is written for fewer days, we will allow multiple refills to provide up to a maximum of a 30-day supply at a retail pharmacy and a 31-day supply of medication at a long-term care pharmacy.
+- This temporary supply will be for up to a 30-day supply at a retail pharmacy and a 31-day supply at a long-term care pharmacy. - If your prescription is written for fewer days, we will allow multiple refills to provide up to a maximum of a 30-day supply at a retail pharmacy and a 31-day supply of medication at a long-term care pharmacy.
+You must fill the prescription at a network pharmacy. - Long-term care pharmacies may provide your prescription drug in small amounts at a time to prevent waste. - You are new to the plan. - We will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - This temporary supply will be for up to a 30-day supply at a retail pharmacy and a 31-day supply of medication at a long-term care pharmacy. - If your prescription is written for fewer days, we will allow multiple refills to provide up to a maximum of a 30-day supply at a retail pharmacy and a 31-day supply of medication at a long-term care pharmacy.
 You must fill the prescription at a network pharmacy. - Long-term care pharmacies may provide your prescription drug in small amounts at a time to prevent waste. - You have been in the plan for more than 90 days and live in a long-term care facility and need a supply right away. - We will cover one 31-day supply, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply. - If your level of care changes, we will cover a temporary supply of your drugs.
-A level of care change happens when you are released from a hospital.
-It also happens when you move to or from a long-term care facility. - If you move home from a long-term care facility or hospital and need a temporary supply, we will cover one 30-day supply.
-If your prescription is written for fewer days, we will allow refills to provide up to a total of a 30-day supply. - If you move from home or a hospital to a long-term care facility and need a temporary supply, we will cover one 31-day supply.
-If your prescription is written for fewer days, we will allow refills to provide up to a total of a 31-day supply - To ask for a temporary supply of a drug, call Member Services.
+This is in addition to the above temporary supply. - If your level of care changes (such as moving to or from a long-term care facility or hospital), we will cover one temporary 30-day supply.
+If your prescription is written for fewer days, we will allow refills to provide up to a total of a 30-day supply. - o Such level of care transitions may include, but are not limited to: - Members who are discharged from a hospital or skilled-nursing facility to a home setting - Members who are admitted to a skilled-nursing facility from a home setting